Emperor963/biqermicefrommars/README.md

 ## A comparison of approaches
 #### The Secant Descent
 This is a classical approach to optimizing the paramaters of the generator and discriminator using a novel loss function and varying the weights (in this case the phase shift values) using the secant line for fast and accurate calculations.
+Then we allow the discriminator and the generator play several games until we reach a Nash Equilibrium.
 We ran several tests and optimized the model over hyperparameters to obtain the periodically oscillating loss as one expects from the adversarial learning of the two models.

 #### The Vectorized Approach